Groups

 extra_platforms.group_data.ALL_ARCHITECTURES: Group = Group(id='all_architectures', name='All architectures')

-All supported architectures.
+All recognized architectures.

 extra_platforms.group_data.ANY_ARM = Group(id='any_arm', name='Any ARM architecture')